Recommended Vietnam Itinerary 7 Days for First-time Travelers

 - Deep-fried elephant-ear fish is a classic delicacy in the Mekong River area.
 You can contact your travel consultant for booking a local restaurant to be served this dish at lunch.

-Day 7: Goodbye to Ho Chi Minh City
+Day 7: End in Ho Chi Minh City

-Let's check the full program of Vietnam at A Glance 7 days and enjoy 1 week in Vietnam to the fullest.
+Let's check our Vietnam at A Glance 7 days and enjoy 1 week in Vietnam to the fullest.

-North Vietnam Itinerary 7 Days: Off The Beaten Path Adventure
+7 Days in North Vietnam: Off The Beaten Path Adventure

 - Best for: Active travelers, Adventurers, and Outdoorsy